 Many audio-interface manufacturers have solved the problem of monitoring latency through a DAW by providing zero-latency or low-latency monitoring solutions onboard their interfaces.
 One of the easiest solutions is to simply blend the analog input signal with the playback from the computer.
 The simple analog Mixer knob on the front panel of the PreSonus AudioBox USB 96 and AudioBox iTwo allows you to blend the analog (pre-converter) input signal with the stereo playback stream from the computer.

-A similar solution is utilized by the AudioBox iOne, Studio 26, and Studio 68.
+A similar solution is utilized by the AudioBox iOne, Studio 26c, and Studio 68c.
 These interfaces provide a Direct Monitor switch that sums the analog signal with the playback streams, giving you an equal mix of the two.

-More advanced interfaces like the Studio 1810 and Studio 1824 provide an onboard DSP that allows you to create a basic monitor mix.
-Some interfaces, like the Studio 192 Mobile and Studio 192, provide a powerful onboard DSP with most of the functions one would find on a digital console.
+More advanced interfaces like the Studio 1810c and Studio 1824c provide an onboard DSP that allows you to create a basic monitor mix.
+Some interfaces, like the Studio 192, provide a powerful onboard DSP with most of the functions one would find on a digital console.
 Anyone who has recorded using a PreSonus StudioLive® mixer (or anyone who has tracked with any mixer, for that matter) knows how important it is to be able to record a track while hearing effects, as well as compression and equalization.
 For example, if reverb on a vocal is going to be part of the final mix, it’s almost impossible to record the vocal “dry” because phrasing and timing are totally different when you can’t hear the duration and decay of the reverb.

-The Studio 192 and Studio 192 Mobile provide the same user experience as monitoring through an outboard mixer, without the additional cost, complexity, and cabling that kind of setup entails.
+The Studio 192 provides the same user experience as monitoring through an outboard mixer, without the additional cost, complexity, and cabling that kind of setup entails.
 These devices are equipped with a powerful onboard DSP that is capable of running 16 instances of the Studio One Fat Channel plug-in, plus reverb and delay.

 Of course, the ultimate solution is to have an audio interface that is so fast that you can monitor directly from your DAW and use any plug-in you like.
 To that end, PreSonus offers the Quantum-series Thunderbolt interfaces.
 These interfaces offer less than 2 ms of roundtrip latency on most systems, allowing you monitor your audio from the same application to which you’re recording.